-The number of people over the age of 65 is predicted to increase by 70% in Rutland by 2030.
+The number of people over the age of 65 is predicted to increase to 70% of the population of Rutland by 2030.
 Nationally the increase is predicted to be 64%.

 A summary of the proposals follows for ease of reference.